-Abstract: Using a novel dataset on the daily production of a group of piece-rate manufacturing workers, combined with their daily income shocks from lunch break card game, this paper shows that the workers' afternoon labor supply responded negatively to instantaneously paid gambling income, although labor income was monthly-paid.
-The workers' behavior was consistent with reference-dependent labor supply where the target was set on the daily mental account which equaled the sum of the face-valued daily (unpaid) labor and (paid) unearned income, as opposed to both the neoclassical and other reference dependence models with real income targets.
-Structural estimation yields a coefficient of loss aversion parameter of 1.8 to 2.0, significantly different from the neoclassical value of 1; and individual specific loss aversion structural estimates correlate positively with survey measures.
-This study overcomes the common identification issues in the literature of reference-dependent labor supply by exploiting high-frequency, actively taken-up and intrinsically unanticipated daily income shifters that were independent of other labor supply and demand confounders.
+Abstract: Using a novel dataset on the daily production of a group of piece-rate manufacturing workers combined with their daily income shocks from lunch break card game gambling, this paper shows that the workers' afternoon labor supply responded negatively to instantaneously paid gambling income, although wages were monthly paid.
+The workers' behavior was consistent with reference-dependent labor supply where the target was set on daily face-valued sum of gambling and labor incomes.
+Structural estimation yields a coefficient of loss aversion from 1.8 to 2.0, significantly different from the neoclassical value of 1; and individual-specific loss aversion estimates correlate positively with survey measures.
+This study overcomes the common identification issues in the daily labor supply literature by exploiting high-frequency, actively taken-up and unanticipated income shifters that were independent of other labor supply and demand confounders.